Py-Contributors/awesomeScripts/wifi-password-getter/Readme.md

 ## Stored Wifi Password Getter

 This will help to get any stored wifi connection names and their passwords from your device along with open connections.
+It will only work on windows os.

 ## Installation